“What business color should I use?”

-In today’s post I’m going to share five techniques for choosing color for your business, plus a free tool you can use as a reference whenever you need to create a color palette.
+In today’s post I’m going to share five techniques for choosing business colors, plus a free tool you can use as a reference whenever you need to create a color palette.

 1. Think two baby steps